 Sean’s undiagnosed bipolar disorder caused him to be combative with anyone around him.
 He began self-medicating with any mind-altering substance he could find.
 Sean eventually began using Ecstacy and methamphetamines.
 Friends and family occasionally took him in but he was just too much for them.
 Sean ended up on the streets, sometimes sleeping under a bridge.
 He found meals and kindness during this terrible time in his life at Blanchet House of Hospitality.

-Mental Health of the Homeless Must be Addressed First
+In Portland, Mental Health of the Homeless Must be Addressed

 “Decades of deinstitutionalizing mental illness locally and nationally have made it impossible to meet the increasing demand for mental health care,” said Neal Rotman, interim deputy director of Multnomah County’s mental health and addiction services division as published in the Salem Reporter.
 “Oregon has less than one-tenth the number of state hospital beds for mentally ill patients than it had in the 1950s, and yet the demand for beds has grown.”